erhard/mixItRuby/readme.md

 What is mixItRuby needed for ?
 ==============================
 With that little gem you can build up personalized letters or emails or html pages.
-Just imagine the erb file are tex files or xmlfo or html files or they are files with are ruby file again, which produce some output.
+Just imagine the erb file are tex files or xml-fo or html files or they are files with are ruby file again, which produce some output.

+Another possibility is create other json files.
+Imagine the template erbs are templates for json.
+Then for example in SOA business objects can be  chained and enriched from services.

 There are a lot of posibilities.